enthought/envisage/docs/source/tasks_user_manual/layout.rst

 Traits UI mechanisms.
 There exist additional options, not described here, for specifying a model object, which is often important when building a complex application.
-There is also a ``TraitsTaskPane`` class that provides similar functionality for defining Traits-based center panes.
+There is also a ``TraitsTaskPane`` class that provides similar functionality for defining Traits-based central panes.
 As always, the reader is referred to the Tasks API documentation for more information.

 Now let us ammend the example task defined above with a ``create_dock_panes()``